Clemapfel/jluna/README.md

 ![](./header.png)

-Julia is a beautiful language, it is well-designed and well-documented.
-Julias C-API is also well-designed, less beautiful and much less... documented.
+Julia is a beautiful language, it is well-designed, and well-documented.
+Julias C-API is also well-designed, less beautiful, and much less... documented.

 Heavily inspired in design and syntax by (but in no way affiliated with) the excellent Lua⭤C++ wrapper [**sol2**](https://github.com/ThePhD/sol2), `jluna` aims to fully wrap the official julia C-API, replacing it in usage in C++ projects by making accessing julias unique strengths through C++ safe, hassle-free, and just as beautiful.